kemaldotearth/skeletor/cli/README.md

 Potential uses:
 - Bootstrap a simple UI library with all deps and opinionated folder structure.
   - Down the line perhaps add support for things like Headless UI or Radix.
 - Generate items such as design tokens.
   - This could be done by providing hex values as input and Skeletor generating it toward a colour scale.
-- Something else?
+- Quickly bootstrap a design system mono repo using something like Turbo or T3 Stack Turbo?

 The project is **currently WIP**.

 ## Contributing
-For the moment contributions are not open, but open for ideas on what else this simple CLI tool could potentially take care of.
+The project is open for contributions, but it is currently in an exploratory state.
+Open for ideas on what else this tiny tool can take care of.

 Contribution Guide (Coming soon!)